ntwiles/ntwiles/README.md

 ## Projects

-### Nala Language
-Nala is an interpreted [programming language](https://github.com/ntwiles/nala) I'm working on.
+**[Nala Language](https://github.com/ntwiles/nala)** An interpreted programming language I'm working on.
 It's in a pretty stable state and has enough functionality to write a lot of basic console applications.

 ### VOIDRUN
 A fast-paced 3D space flyer game that pits you against the clock.
 Placed 19th out of 770+ entries a Brackeys game jam.
 The code is [hosted here](https://github.com/ntwiles/voidrun) on GitHub and the game is [playable here](https://ntwiles.itch.io/voidrun).